If you’ve never come across the term “earnout agreement” before, don’t worry.

 What is an earnout?

-An earnout is a financial agreement where the acquirer of your business pledges to deliver a proportion of the agreed-upon acquisition price, contingent on the future success of your company.
+An earnout (commonly known as an earn out agreement) is a financial agreement where the acquirer of your business pledges to deliver a proportion of the agreed-upon acquisition price, contingent on the future success of your company’s financial targets.

 Moreover, earnouts act as the bridge between your asking price and the buyer’s proposition.

 This is often talked about in the M&A industry.
+And it’s formally known as contingent consideration.
 Particularly, when the revenue potential of the target company, in this case, yours, is shrouded in uncertainty.

-Moreover, this framework offers you and the buyer the opportunity to share in the prospective prosperity of the business.
+Moreover, this framework offers you, the business owner, and the buyer the opportunity to share in the prospective prosperity of the business.
 At the same time, it serves as assuage to the buyer’s financial apprehensions.

 Think of it as having your cake and eating it too, while the buyer keeps the cake shop’s risks in check.